Carlo Brandelli works as an artist, focusing especially on Sculpture and collaborative based work.

 After 5 years of the concept work at Squire, unexpectedly in 2003 Kilgour approached Carlo to become Creative & Design Director.
 This project offered an opportunity to define and work on creating and building every element of a new Kilgour, a different ‘type’ of creative and artistic work.
 Carlo set the brief to create a modern hybrid menswear brand combining the craft and heritage of Savile Row with all aspects of contemporary current design.
 Carlo conceived the concept of the brand, designed all product, and designed the flagship spaces as well as art directing the campaigns.
 The project was critically and commercially very successful with Carlo receiving many diverse plaudits and awards including British GQ’s most Stylish man and being voted Menswear designer of the year in 2005 by the British Fashion Council , the highest award achievable in this field.

 In 2008 Kilgour changed ownership, and after a successful debut fashion show on the catwalks of Paris, Carlo resigned, leaving the brand he founded as Kilgour due to a difference of opinion with the new owners ( who were not from a design background) on how to take Kilgour forward.
-In 2013 Kilgour changed hands again and again the new owners approached Carlo to reprise his role as Freelance Creative Director, the remit was to re position Kilgour as an International Contemporary Bespoke Brand and Tailor which Carlo accepted and completed by Jan 2017.
+In 2013 Kilgour changed hands again and once more the new owners approached Carlo to reprise his role as Freelance Creative Director, the remit was to re position Kilgour as an International Contemporary Bespoke Brand and Tailor which Carlo accepted and completed by Jan 2017.

 In 2009 Carlo had already established his own studio working more discretely , working more behind the scenes taking on creative roles.
 The studio also focused more on artistic work, over the years Carlo’s method of working has become increasing linked to an Applied Art discipline, where craft is used as part of the creative process, closely alligned to design development.
 Work produced as artwork which has an eventual end use.
 His first sculpture solo show ‘Permanence 2010 - Travertine marble stone & gold’ opened on June 25th 2010at RCM Galerie in Paris.